The Definitive Guide to Hardwood Cleaning Tips and Maintenance

 Red wine/fruit juice stains

 Make a paste with baking soda and hydrogen peroxide for these tannin-based stains.
 The baking soda is a mild abrasive while the hydrogen peroxide acts as a bleaching agent.
 Let it sit for a few hours before wiping it away.
-With the right techniques, you can banish even the most stubborn stains and get your hardwood floors looking as good as new.

 Preventative Maintenance Tips for Hardwood Floors